How to MIG Weld Stainless to Mild Steel: Step by Step

 - 13. Clean the stainless part and bead after welding

-Now let’s see how you can weld stainless to steel with a MIG welder while achieving good corrosion resistance without warping.
+Now let’s see how you can weld stainless to steel with a MIG welder while maintaining good corrosion resistance.

 1. Identify the steels to know with what you are working with